kwery/kwery-documentation/docs/index.md

 ###SMTP Configuration

-If you have configured Postfix on the server running Kwery, then you can use 'Use local SMTP settings' to delegate eamil sending to the configured local Postfix instance.
+If you have configured Postfix on the server running Kwery, then you can use 'Use local SMTP settings' to delegate email sending to the configured local Postfix instance.
 If not, you can use the SMTP server of your choice by entering the additional details.

 ![SMTP Configuration](img/smtpConfiguration.png)